 The WindDancer Tour is Mavericks Grand Canyon Experience.
 This flight takes you out via Hoover Dam and Lake mead to Mavericks private landing site inside the west-rim, where light snacks and a “glass” of champagne are served.

 The West Rim is a truly incredible place, however, it is NOT the best part of the Canyon.
-The South rim is even more stunning, and its scale is hard to fathom, up to 18 miles wide, a mile deep and filled with colors of unthinkable beauty.
-The problem is the South Rim and the Grand Canyon National Park are a LONG way from Vegas, too far for a helicopter and 5+ hour 560+ mile journey.
+The South rim is even more stunning, and its scale is hard to fathom, up to 18 miles wide, a mile deep, and filled with colors of unthinkable beauty.
+The problem is the South Rim and the Grand Canyon National Park are a LONG way from Vegas, too far for a helicopter and 5+ hour 560+ mile journey by Coach or Car.

-Maverick will take you there however, they offer 2 options, a light aircraft flight to Grand Canyon National Park Airport, then a helicopter tour over the canyon (Grand Canyon Dream $544), or if you make your own way to the park you can just do the helicopter tour (Canyon Spirit $299).
-Expensive but you will not be disappointed!
+Maverick will take you there however, they offer 2 options, a light aircraft flight to Grand Canyon National Park Airport, then a helicopter tour over the canyon (Grand Canyon Dream @ $544), or if you make your own way to the park you can just do the helicopter tour (Canyon Spirit @ $299).
+These are Expensive Tours but you will not be disappointed!

 Papillion is one of the oldest operators flying out of Las Vegas, They also operate out of Boulder Airport, a short drive from Las Vegas, or with free Limo pickup, this will add a good two hours to any trip so make sure you know where you are flying from.